How Does an LED Emit the Light? Its Working Principle & Types

 Why a series resistance is required in this circuit?

 An LED might get damaged when a forward voltage is directly applied to it.
-The LED will draw all the permitted current from the supply and may get damaged.
-To limit the current, a series resistance is connected with the LED.
+It will draw all the permitted current from the supply and may get damaged.
+To limit the current, a series resistance is connected.

 How much current does an LED draw?

-An LED typically draws current in the range of 10-30mA.
-The current flow determines the brightness of the LED, and the higher the current, the brighter the LED will be.
-However, too much current can damage the LED, so it is important to find the right balance.
+It typically draws current in the range of 10-30mA.
+The current flow determines its brightness.
+The higher the current, the brighter will be the LED.
+However, too much current can damage it, so it is important to find the right balance.

 What is Electroluminescence?